junxit/us-congress-bills-116/metadata.md

 - 2019-09-24 — Introduced in Senate
 - 2019-09-24 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2019-11-13 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment favorably.
+- 2020-12-15 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker with an amendment.
+Without written report.
+- 2020-12-15 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker with an amendment.
+Without written report.
+- 2020-12-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 633.